Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Introduction

-Overall, this study contributes to the forecasting literature in three ways.
-First, it presents a simple yet effective ESN framework for univariate time series forecasting that is compatible with automated, large-scale applications.
-Second, it provides a comprehensive empirical analysis of ESN hyperparameter sensitivity on a realistic, heterogeneous benchmark dataset, yielding practical guidance for future applications.
-Third, it offers a rigorous comparison of ESNs with standard statistical forecasting methods in terms of both accuracy and computational run-time, thereby clarifying the conditions under which ESNs constitute a competitive alternative.
+Overall, this study contributes to the empirical forecasting literature in three ways.
+First, it evaluates a simple first-order autoregressive ESN framework for univariate time series forecasting in an automated, large-scale setting.
+Second, it provides an empirical analysis of ESN hyperparameters and model configurations on a heterogeneous benchmark dataset, yielding practical guidance for future applications.
+Third, it compares the selected ESN configurations with standard statistical forecasting methods in terms of forecast accuracy and computational runtime, thereby clarifying the conditions under which this simple ESN specification constitutes a competitive empirical alternative.
 The remainder of the paper is structured as follows.
 Section \ref{sec:data} describes the dataset and sampling strategy.
-Section \ref{sec:esn} details the ESN model, pre-processing steps, and training procedure.
-Section \ref{sec:empirical-application} presents the empirical application, including accuracy metrics, hyperparameter sweep, and benchmark analysis.
+Section \ref{sec:esn} details the ESN model, preprocessing steps, and training procedure.
+Section \ref{sec:empirical-analysis} presents the empirical application, including accuracy metrics, assessment of hyperparameters and model configurations, and benchmark analysis.
 The paper closes with a summary and concluding remarks.

 The empirical analysis in this paper is conducted in the open-source programming language R \citep{RCore}.
-The code used to train and forecast the ESNs and replicate the results is publicly available in the R package \href{https://github.com/ahaeusser/echos}{\texttt{echos}} \citep{echos}, available on CRAN to make it accessible to a broader audience from forecasting research and practice.
+The code used to train and forecast the ESNs and replicate the results is publicly available in the R package \lstinline|echos| \citep{echos}.
+The package is available on \href{https://cran.r-project.org/package=echos}{CRAN} to make it accessible to a broader audience from forecasting research and practice.
+The development version of the R package can be found in the \href{https://github.com/ahaeusser/echos}{GitHub} repository.